 Yes.
 SCI's Long Term Volunteering (LTV) programme provides volunteers with the opportunity to stay abroad from 1 to 12 months.
 Long term volunteering exchanges are considered as an essential activity in SCI which is complimentary to short term voluntary projects or ¨workcamps¨.
 Long Term Volunteers can choose from a variety of projects and activities, from working with disabled people, disadvantaged youth or ethnic minorities, to working in an office or running daily activities in an eco-village.
 All Long Term Volunteers that work in SCI are provided with food and accommodation, some pocket money and basic SCI health insurance.
 Travel costs to the project are generally covered by the volunteer him/herself.
 Long Term Volunteer Projects are open to all people without any distinction of sex, race, religion or ideology.
 There is no upper age limit, but volunteers need to be at least 18 years or 20 when going to the Global South.
 You can find LTV projects in the Long Term Data Base.

 Yes, but you need to be 20 years old and have previous volunteering experience (for example an SCI workcamp).
 It is also recommended that you have some understanding of the North-South relations and the situation in the specific country in the Global South that you want to go to.
 There are also language requirements: volunteers for West Africa must speak good French, and volunteers for Latin America should speak good Spanish or Portuguese.

 Volunteers should participate in the full preparation and orientation programme before they leave and on their return.
-For more information on volunteering in the South and details of current projects running under the North South Programme, go to the relevant web pages.
+For more information on volunteering in the North South Programme, contact your branch.